 Each outpatient clinic will be responsible to ensure that it has adequate supplies of PPE, through its own suppliers, to comply with these and future guidelines.
+All practices shall maintain the level of PPE needed to protect themselves, staff and others, employing necessary measures such as limiting patient volume.
 Dental health care professionals will not rely on State sources or State supply chain for PPE.